Gabrielparizet/Gabrielparizet/README.md

 <h2>Goal 🎯</h2>

-<p>Growing a strong interest for data processing, servers' administration and communication and the building of APIs and their routes, my main goal is to find a 12-month apprenticeship as a <strong>back-end software engineer</strong>, starting between June the 12th and July the 7th 2023.
+<p>Growing a strong interest for data processing, servers' administration and communication and the building of APIs and their routes, my main goal is to find a 12-month apprenticeship as a <strong>backend software engineer</strong>, starting between June the 12th and July the 7th 2023.
 I am very curious about back-end engineering and can't wait to learn more about it in depth so I can achieve my goal of becoming a senior back-end engineer in the years to come. </p>

 <p><strong>This apprenticeship would work on the basis of Monday to Thursday at work and Fridays at school.</strong></p>